StuAtGit/DisneyTest/README.md

 http://sparkjava.com/
 Although, I can imagine someone being a little hesistant about it due to the paucity of maintainers & corporate backing.
 But it has been great for me!
 Even in prod, under fairly high load.
+It's really just a nice wrapper around Embedded Jetty that makes things like wiring up your resources to methods, TLS, thread pool configuration, etc, nice and easy.

 - JDBI
 A.K.A What's the ORM you're using???